royalapplications/docs/src/products/royalts/reference/connections/rdp.md

 Specifies the host name of the Remote Desktop Gateway server.

+#### Access Token

+Specifies the token passed to a Remote Desktop Gateway Pluggable Authentication and Authorization (PAA) plugin.
+The value is stored encrypted in the document and is available when **Specify Gateway settings** is selected.

+When **Use Gateway from parent** or **Use an existing Gateway** is selected, Royal TS uses the access token from the effective Remote Desktop Gateway configuration.
+The Microsoft RDP renderer passes the effective token to the embedded ActiveX client.

+For CyberArk Secure Infrastructure Access (SIA), enter `secureaccess` as both the gateway username and **Access Token**.

+> [!Note]
+> Gateway access tokens require Microsoft RDP ActiveX client version 9 or later.

 #### Configuration

 Specify the Logon Method for the gateway server.